 It’s hard to believe that a child of the Depression raised by a single mother in Wyoming could change the cultural landscape of the second biggest city in the U.S., but he did.
-Dr. Jerry Buss’ “rags to riches” is what makes this country great and he is as good a representative of the “American Dream” as I can think of.
+Dr. Jerry Buss’ “rags to riches” story is what makes this country great and he is as good a representative of the “American Dream” as I can think of.

 As my parents were first generation Filipino-Americans striving to obtain their version of the American dream, they were passionate about three things; family, success, and the Los Angeles Lakers.
 Buss made that possible, he changed the culture of the team and created an aura surrounding the organization that resulted in one of the most glamorous teams in the sporting world.
 Soon enough, rooting for the Lakers is what defined a person as an Angeleno.